TabiaMorshed/TabiaMorshed/README.md

 ---

 <p align="center">
-  &copy; 2025 Tabia Morshed.
+  © 2025 Tabia Morshed.
 Built with ❤️ for the community.
 </p>